TransparentHealth/mu2/transport/creating-certificates-for-ttt.md

 *Good Certificates-*

    1. a Trust Anchor, we will name "your-domain.com".
 You will need the file "your-domain.der".
-   2. A domain-bound certificates, buit from the aformentioned "your-domain.", for "ttt.your-domain.com".
+   2. A domain-bound certificates, built from the aforementioned "your-domain.", for "ttt.your-domain.com".
 You will need the files "ttt.your-domain.com.p12" and "ttt.your-domain.com.der".

 *Negative Certificates-*

    1. An expired certificate.
-   2. An invalid certificate whereby the email subject name does not match it's DNS.
-   3. An invalid trurst relationship.
+   2. An invalid trust relationship.
 We will call this "invalid-trust-relationship" in these instructions.
 This anchor is valid, but the children node were not created by this trust anchor.Use this in conjunction with "ttt.your-domain.com" from #2.
-These node Certificates then it would be invalid because the domain-bound certifcate was not created with this trust anchor.
+These node Certificates then it would be invalid because the domain-bound certificate was not created with this trust anchor.

 *Other Negative Tests*

-(TODO)
+ATLs are currently not testing 3, 4, and are partially testing 5.

+# 3. Revocation -  The Direct Applicbility Statement version 1.1 does not specify
+how revocation is to be performed.
+The Java RI implements certificate revocation lists (CRL), but other Direct implementation do it some other way.The web based certificate generation tool, https://DirectCA.org  , provides experimental support for this test, but this is not officially supported.

+# 4. Binding to the expected entity - It is not possible for the "certGen" tool
+to generate a certificate with The subjectAltName extension is present, a dNSName is included, and it DOES NOT matches the Direct Address' Health Internet Domain.
+Other tools attempt to prevent this mistake as well.
+The web based certificate generation tool, https://DirectCA.org  , provides experimental support for this test, but this is not officially supported.

+# 5. The test procedure needs to be updated to require the building of a multi-node
+chain (2 nodes or more from the Trust anchor).

 Running the Canned version of CertGen using VMWare